MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 In this article, you learn how to:
 > [!div class="checklist"]
-> * Authenticate to Azure using `az login`
+> * Authenticate to Azure
 > * Create an Azure service principal using the Azure CLI
 > * Authenticate to Azure using a service principal
 > * Set the current Azure subscription - for use if you have multiple subscriptions
-> * Write a Terraform script to create an Azure resource group
+> * Create a base Terraform configuration file
 > * Create and apply a Terraform execution plan
-> * Use the `terraform plan -destroy` flag to reverse an execution plan
+> * Reverse an execution plan

 ## Prerequisites